websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configuration-framework/field-options-provider.md

     ![The settings UI shows two dropdown lists.](./field-options-provider/images/01.png)

-The first dropdown list is manually populated and the second dropdown list is provider populated.
+The first dropdown list is manually populated with the `@Meta.AD` annotation.
+The second dropdown list is populated with the field options provider.

 ## Setting the Configuration Interface